julialintern/julialintern.github.io/_posts/2018-7-17-ClimateModel2.md

 Data = Trend + Seasonal + Random

-Luckily, a multiplicative series is as easy to fit as an additive series - if we simply take the log !
+Luckily, a multiplicative series is as easy to fit as an additive series - if we simply take the log.

 *But why do we strive for an additive model ?*

-For the same reason that we take the log when dealing with skewed response variables when dealing with any regression: our goals is to obtain residuals that have a normal distribution and constant variance.
+For the same reason that we take the log when dealing with skewed response variables when dealing with any regression, our goal is to obtain residuals that have a normal distribution and constant variance.
 Additive models are able to achieve this requirement. [why?](https://en.wikipedia.org/wiki/Central_limit_theorem)

 *How to determine if we require a transformation?*